SPacheco64/custom-fallout-system/Character Creation/README - Character Creation Steps.txt

 10. Allocate your skill points and note them in your character sheet.

-11. Pick your perks and note them in your character sheet.
+11. Pick your perks and note them in your character sheet (1st starts with one perk point, with each level above having one additional point).

 12. Determine your carrying capacity, encumberance and push/drag/lift.